lana-20/charles-notes/README.md

 One way is to only start the recording after I log in.
 That way my login information won't even show up on the recorded session in the first place.

 Alternatively, I can press <code>Ctrl+F</code> and search with some keywords like "password".
 I'll see something like the screenshot below.

-Note: I can right click on any result and click <code>Remove</code>, but it only removes that result from the search results and not from the recorded session.
+📝 I can right-click on any result and click <code>Remove</code>, but it only removes that result from the search results and not from the recorded session.

 <img src="https://user-images.githubusercontent.com/70295997/223346635-7592ac9d-8470-44a8-a85b-d83dc51f6a8f.png" width=800>